 The Secret to Growing the Best Basil

-“One of the easiest and most prolific herbs to grow is sweet basil (Ocimum basilicum).
+“One of the easiest and most prolific herbs to grow is Sweet Basil.
 You haven’t lived until you’ve made fresh pesto from basil grown in your garden.”Jeff Schalau, Associate Agent, Agriculture & Natural Resources, University of Arizona

 The greatest secret of growing basil is simply how ridiculously easy it is.
 I marvel at how costly those lovely big bunches of basil are compared to how little effort they require.
 Once germinated and transplanted, they’ll often forge along merrily for years at a time.
 It seems almost criminal to keep that secret to myself!

 - Basil seeds – There are plenty of basil varieties to choose from!

 - Starter block or net basket of medium